 At Wellington Management, we believe in actively investing in the communities in which we live and work.

 The Wellington Management Foundation was founded in 1992 as the Wellington Management Company Charitable Fund.
-Since its inception, the US Foundation has shared our culture and values.
+Since its inception, the US Foundation has shared our firm’s culture and values.
 It relies on Wellington Management employees who volunteer their time and talent through service on the Foundation's Advisory Board, Nonprofit Relationship teams, and the Grant Recommendation Committee.
 Through the combined generosity of the firm and these individuals, the Foundation is able to direct 100% of donations to organizations that meet its educational mission.

 The Wellington Management UK Foundation was established in 2016 to continue in this tradition, making grants to organizations in the UK and Europe.
-For details specific to their mission and guidelines, please click here.
+For details specific to its mission and guidelines, please click here.

 The mission of the US Foundation is to support best-in-class programs and organizations in our communities that improve education and educational opportunities for underserved youth.

 Click here for the Foundation’s Annual Report.